 Football was career number one for Dr. Adickes after being drafted in the first round by both the NFL and the USFL.
 He played 2 years with the LA Express in the USFL protecting quarterback Steve Young followed by four seasons with Kansas City Chiefs and three more with the Washington Redskins.
 His professional football career culminated with a Super Bowl Championship with the Washington Redskins.

-Numerous injuries, surgeries and rehabilitations led to the conception of Dr. Adickes' second career choice.
+Numerous injuries, surgeries and rehabilitations led to the conception of Dr. Adickes’ second career choice.
 He attended George Mason University in northern Virginia to complete his pre-med studies and was accepted to Harvard Medical School.
 Dr. Adickes medical school experience was enhanced by his selection to deliver the commencment address at graduation.
 He then attended orthopedic surgery residency at the world famous Mayo Clinic in Rochester, MN.
 Upon completion of residency he was honored by being offered a fellowship position at the renowned Stedman Hawkins Clinic in Vail, CO.
-His fellowship included extensive training in the treatment of knee and shoulder injuries with a special emphasis on the arthroscopic treatment of hip impingement, labral tears, cartilage injuries and other pathology surrounding the hip.
+His fellowship included extensive training in the treatment of knee, shoulder & hip injuries.

 Dr. Adickes’ ultimate goal as a physician is to heal and he approaches every patient with a curious mind and a dogged determination to achieve that goal.
 He often tells his patients, “I will treat your problem as if it were my own or that of a family member.”
 When seeking treatment for an injury one cannot ask for more.

 Medical school requirements

 Steadman Hawkins Clinic